BCMA Awards FAQ

 - Brief summary of the individual or organization being nominated (25 word maximum).

-- Overview of why the nominee deserves the award (500 word maximum)
+- Overview of the accomplishments of the nominee (400 word maximum)

-- Description of the overall impact and/or achievements of your nominee’s activities on the sector, organization, or community.
-(500 word maximum)
+- Description of the overall impact of your nominee’s activities on the sector, organization, or community.
+(400 word maximum)

 - Justice, Equity, Diversity & Inclusion,

-- Supporting photos or documents that demonstrate the impact or contribution of the nominee.
+- Optional: Supporting photos or documents that demonstrate the impact or contribution of the nominee.

 Who can nominate?

-Awards Committee members may also put forward nominations, in an effort to ensure that no deserving recipient is overlooked.
+Nominations may be put forward by the BCMA Staff, Council, and Committee Members in an effort to ensure that no deserving recipient is overlooked.

 Can I nominate myself and/or my organization?